-Dr. Eugene L. Swan bought Pine Island Camp from Clarence Colby in 1908 and started building enrollment.
-An exponent of vigorous outdoor life and a pioneer in scouting, Dr. Swan laid down the outlines of our adventurous tripping program.
-His son, Eugene L. Swan Jr., took the helm in 1947.
-Jun, as Pine Islanders knew him, opened the Whitehead outpost and brought a master teacher's warmth, humor, and imagination to the camp.
-His exceptional ability to find common ground with any young person, despite the intervening decades, won Jun many close friends with both campers and counselors.
-After Jun's retirement, he and his wife Tats remained active in all aspects of Pine Island life until his death in February 2000 and hers in December 2002.
+Dr. Eugene L. Swan bought Pine Island Camp in 1908.
+An exponent of a vigorous outdoor life and a pioneer in the camping movement, Dr. Swan laid down the outlines of our adventurous tripping program and many of the unique traditions that define Pine Island.
+His son, Eugene L. Swan, Jr., took the helm in 1947 and was actively involved with the camp until his death in 2000.
+Jun, as Pine Islanders knew him, opened the Whitehead Island outpost and brought a master teacher's warmth, humor, and imagination to the camp.
+Montague G. Ball, Jr., a career educator, led the camp through the 1970s and 1980s and was renowned for his humor and masterful storytelling.

 Photos: Pine Island campers in 1904, campfire circle circa 1910, and left to right: Jun, Emily, Ben and Tats Swan.